codewind-resources/rogue-cloud/docs/Developing-VisualStudioCode-on-Codewind.md

 - The Language should be: `Java`
 - If one or both of these are inaccurate, jump back to step 3 and ensure the correct path is selected.
 5) Presuming your the project is correctly identified, click `Yes`.
+6) Before the code starts building, the container needs to initialize and download the Java and Maven dependencies for the underlying build system.
+This can take up to 7 to 10 minutes depending on CPU and network connection (this initialization is only required the first time you use the Codewind tools).

+Additional information about [creating and importing projects into Codewind](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html) is available our website.